osmcode/osmium-tool/man/osmium-apply-changes.md

     This allows changing the history!
 This mode is for special use only, for instance to remove copyrighted or private data.

--r, \--remove-deleted
-:   Deprecated.
-Remove deleted objects from the output.
-This is now the
-    default if your input file is a normal OSM data file ('.osm').

--s, \--simplify
-:   Deprecated.
-Only write the last version of any object to the output.
-    This is now the default if your input file is a normal OSM data file ('.osm').

 @MAN_COMMON_OPTIONS@
 @MAN_PROGRESS_OPTIONS@